aryanlilian/EcoMon/README.md

 #### Website Pages:
     - The Index-Page: consists of a website presentation, explanation of all the features and has a warm welcome for the users.

-    - The Profile-Page is the page where users can set or update personal information and the currency of the wallet.
+    - The Profile-Page: a page where users can set or update personal information and the currency of the wallet.

-    - The Blog-Page is a page where you can read a lot of posts about money or how to manage them better and make savings, investments, etc. Also on this page for every post, you can write a comment and discuss it with other users on the website.
+    - The Blog-Page: a page where you can read a lot of posts about money or how to manage them better and make savings, investments, etc. Also on this page for every post, you can write a comment and discuss it with other users on the website.

     - About-Page: consists of information about the platform, how was founded, and for what purpose